toomanycats/toomanycats.github.io/_posts/2017-02-19-wounded-wordsnuggets-from-mr.-lovinger.md

 > An article on labor problems in London said, "More than 150 people were
 > injured, mostly police officers and 67 persons were arrested."
 Why were the
 > injured called "people" and the arrested called "persons" ?
-Wither one would
+Either one would
 > have been acceptable, but using both raises that question.

->When in doubt, you will probably nor go wrong using _people_ as the plural of
+>When in doubt, you will probably not go wrong using _people_ as the plural of
 >_person_. _Persons_, especially popular with lawyers and journalists, can
 >seem stilted at times, although it has a proper user.

 >_Persons_ emphasizes individuals.
 It applies to a specific but not large
->number:"The group honored seven persons."
+>number: "The group honored seven persons."

 The entry continues with more elegant detail that I omit to avoid infringement and as encouragement for the reader to buy the book credited below.